m3ldis/GoogleMove/README.md

 # About this project

 ## What it does
 This is a series of functions that uses the Google API to move stuff around.
-It handles folder recursion and moves all files under one "ticket folder" in a personal Google Drive folder to a folder in the shared Drive (you can't move folders...see below).
+It recursively moves all folders and files under a folder into a Shared Drive, since you can't move folders to shared Drives (see below).
 Some folders needed to be renamed in the move, so a folder map is referenced to rename those as they are moved.

 There is also a set of functions to handle a few basic Zendesk actions.